Exporting and Importing the E-Maj Configuration

-An E-Maj configuration contains the set of E-Maj parameters and the tables groups configuration.
+An E-Maj configuration includes the set of E-Maj parameters and the table groups configuration.

-• to deploy a standardized tables groups configuration and parameters set towards several databases;
+• Deploying a standardized table groups configuration and parameter set across multiple databases;

-• to upgrade the emaj extension with a full uninstall and reinstall.
+• Upgrading the emaj extension with a full uninstall and reinstall.

-The JSON structure that describes tables groups is an attribute named “tables_groups”, of type array, and containing substructures describing each tables group.
-It looks like:
+The JSON structure describing table groups is an array named tables_groups, containing substructures for each table group.
+It has the following format:

 {